-Medical school graduates continue to train for two years while working as junior doctors in the NHS, in Foundation Year 1 posts.
+Medical school graduates continue to train for two years while working as junior doctors in the NHS.

 So far, all suitably qualified UK graduates have found a place on the Foundation Year 1 programme, but this cannot be guaranteed, for instance if there were to be an increased number of competitive applications from non-UK graduates.